Find out about Help for First Nations renters.

 Anika Legal

-A free legal service that negotiates with rental providers or agents to help renters who need their homes repaired.
+As well as the services above, there is a free legal service that negotiates with rental providers or agents to help renters who need their homes repaired.

 Visit the Anika Legal website (External link) for more information.